Motomachi town in Izu-Oshima

 From the 8th to the 18th centuries, here had been a penal colony.

 After that, here has been the island of fishery industry, stock raising, and sightseeing.

-Camellia is a symbol of Izu-Ooshima.
+Camellia ("Tsubaki" in Japanese) is a symbol of Izu-Ôshima.

 From Motomachi to main places in the island, several route buses run.